jriosdev/iOSDropDown/README.md

 ## Note :
     If you are using Multiple Drop Downs in a Single ViewController, Must Kept reverse order on StoryBoard or addSubview()  to avoid Overlaying
 ## Author
-### ✨✨If you like my project please Give me a STAR ✨✨
+### ✨✨If you like my project please Give me a STAR on Github✨✨
 Jishnu Raj T, jriosdev@gmail.com [![Contact](https://img.shields.io/badge/Contact-%40jishnurajt-blue.svg?style=flat)](https://twitter.com/jishnurajt)